junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Then at least allow me be with you during your stay," Dean says quickly.
 "I'm familiar with the city.
 I can be your guide."

-Castiel considers briefly and agrees, "So be it."
+Castiel considers briefly and agrees, "So shall it be."

 <br>